Th1ru-M/th1ru-m.github.io/_posts/2023-08-08-vSphereDefense.md

 - Ensure the firewall rules are configured to restrict access to ESXi host and vCenter from limited approved IP addresses
 - Disable SSH and Shell Access to ESXi host and vCenter
-- Isolate the management interface of vCenter, ESXi, vRealize, vMotion and vSAN interfaces to a restricted VLANS
+- Isolate the management interface of vCenter, ESXi, vRealize, vMotion and vSAN interfaces to  restricted VLANs
 - Implement privileged access workstations for administrators to administratively access ESXi host and vCenter
 - Disable Internet access for vSphere infrastructure